PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 04:25:05
+Last updated: 2024-04-07 04:26:58
-Random Quote: So roll me further bitch! - Jesse Pinkman
+Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber